 “Miguel had come across coffee once or twice, but only as a commodity traded by East India merchants.
 The business of the Exchange did not require a man to know an item’s nature, only its demand—and sometimes, in the heat of the trade, not even that.”

 His seductive Dutch friend Geertruid Damhuis persuades him that the exotic coffee fruit will provide his answer.
 She insists that he take a drink of an uninviting, tarry liquid made from the fruit.
 Miguel thinks it looks like “the devil’s piss,” but Geertruid tells him it will make both their fortunes.
-Coffee clears the head, she says. “‘The man who drinks coffee fruit cares only for his business. … Coffee is the drink of commerce.'”
+Coffee clears the head, she says. “‘The man who drinks coffee fruit cares only for his business.… Coffee is the drink of commerce.’”

 Miguel is soon intrigued.
 He forms a partnership with Geertruid and conceives a bold plan to corner the coffee market throughout Europe.
 The plan requires capital, connections, timing, and most of all, secrecy.

 Once Miguel commits to the plan, his life changes.
 To implement the scheme, he must take numerous risks, both at the Exchange and in the community.
 No one can be trusted.
 Friends may be enemies, enemies may become friends, trading partners and fellow businessmen may be bent on betrayal.
-Even family is not above suspicion.
+Even family members are not above suspicion.
 Alliances seem to shift at every turn.
 Suspense builds as the day of reckoning for the scheme approaches.
 Will Miguel realize his dream of restored wealth, or will his enemies ruin him?

 As Jewish moneylender Alonzo Alferonda warns Miguel, “[Y]ou must remember to be careful.
 Coffee is a drink that brings out great passions in men, and you may be unlocking great forces if you trifle with it.”